Azure/aks-engine-azurestack/llm/instructions/03-defaults-apiserver.md

    - begin with: `func (cs *ContainerService) overrideAPIServerConfig()`

 # Input Validation
-- Get Kubernetes version in xml tag <KubernetesVersion>
-- Ensure the Kubernetes version is in the format [MAJOR].[MINOR].[REVISION].
-If the version starts with a leading 'v' (e.g., v1.31.8), remove the 'v'.
+- Extract the Kubernetes version from the <KubernetesVersion> XML tag.
-- Get Removed feature gate in xml tag <RemovedFeatureGate>
-- If a test for [MAJOR].[MINOR].[REVISION] does not exist, add the test logic for [MAJOR].[MINOR].[REVISION] at the end of the function TestAPIServerFeatureGates.
+- Inspect the overrideAPIServerConfig function to look for the statement `if common.IsKubernetesVersionGe(o.OrchestratorVersion, "[MAJOR][MINOR].0")`.
+For instance, for Kubernetes version 1.30.10, check for `if common.IsKubernetesVersionGe(o.OrchestratorVersion, "1.30.0")`.
+    - If this statement is NOT present, return "True"; if it is present, return "False".

 Function **overrideAPIServerConfig** put removed feature gate into list invalidFeatureGates for [MAJOR].[MINOR].[REVISION]